A Guide to California Landlord Insurance

 By answering these questions, you can make a more informed decision about how much coverage makes the most sense for you and your property.
 That said, some California-specific considerations should factor into this decision-making process.

 While landlord insurance is not required by law in California, it's highly recommended that rental property owners protect themselves and their investments with proper coverage.
-In some cases, property insurance may also be required by your homeowner's insurance or mortgage provider.
+In some cases, landlord insurance may also be required by your mortgage provider.

 Here are some of the unique insurance considerations for California landlords: